ovidyou/database-table-diff/README.md

 ## Setup / Configuration

-Before you can use it, you need to ensure you have the [PDO](http://php.net/manual/en/book.pdo.php) Extension installed on your server.
+Before you can use it, you need to ensure you have the proper [PDO drivers](http://php.net/manual/en/pdo.drivers.php) installed.

 Then you can just copy the files under this project into a folder that is accessible to a web server, so you can run it in your browser.